The following answers to frequently asked questions address questions about Fogarty and/or foreign awards.

 Many foreign institutions have unique fiscal needs and/or may not have the infrastructure to pay award costs prior to receiving grant funds.
 Therefore, it may be reasonable for U.S. grantee institutions with a foreign consortium to provide the foreign institution quarterly advances of funds or arrange a reasonable payment schedule to accomplish the goals of the NIH grant.
 Ultimately, payment arrangements are subject to the grantee's institutional policies and should be clearly defined in the Consortium Agreement.

-No. All requests for Funding and Payment, including the budget contained in the application, must be stated in U.S. Dollars.
-Once an award is made, the NIH will not compensate foreign grantees for currency exchange fluctuations through the issuance of supplemental awards.
+No. All requests for Funding and Payment, including the budget contained in the application, must be stated in U.S. dollars.
+Once an award is made, the NIH Institute or Center (IC) staff will consider requests to compensate foreign grantees for currency exchange fluctuations only when the change results in the need of additional federal funding; or when the increased costs result in the need to significantly reduce the scope of the project.
+These requests will only be considered if the NIH IC has funds available.

 Do foreign institutions have to negotiate a Facilities and Administrative (F&A) cost rate agreement with NIH to receive F&A costs of up to eight percent of the total direct costs (less equipment)?